Hungarian comics: European comics

 Although publishing and distributing European comics dates back to a longer period of time than of American comics (see previous chapters), since the early 1990s most of these comics could not reach the popularity of superhero comics.
 From the mid nineties to 2004 German Mosaik was the only major European comic book title published in the country.
 Today many Francophone albums are published in Hungarian, but their print numbers range from a few hundred to one or two thousand.
 The future of these titles depends much on the enthusiasm and dedication of the editor and publisher.

 Despite previous publications, Bonelli titles could not reach substantial popularity.
 Dampyr, which started as an experiment to test cheaper Italian pulp comics, closed after six issues.

 In 2006 17.2% of the comics released for the bookstore market were of European origin, in 2009 this ratio was 12.8% (the gross number of publications on the bookstore market grew 3 times between 2006 and 2009).
 European comics constitute a substantial portion of the comics published for the alternative market: 36.2% of the comics on that particular market were of European origin in 2009.
 This is due to a large number of small print numbered, collector's editions of Mosaik books.

 Despite the smaller sellings in this field, publishers and editors seek contact with European artists resulting in more offbeat publications from Marcel Ruijters (The Netherlands), Gradimir Smudja (Serbia, France), Alexandru "Ciubu" Ciubotariu (Romania), Risto Isomäki (Finland), two books from Aleksandar Zograf (Serbia), Kati Kovács (Finland), Pieter De Poortere (The Netherlands), etc.

 In 2014 Bonelli comics are published again in Hungary, with the debut of Dylan Dog number 1.
 (Fumax edition with the support of Frike Comics).
 Dylan Dog under Fumax has been published until number 4.
-From Dylan Dog number 5, a new publisher is active, Frike Comics (www.frike.net).
+From Dylan Dog number 5, a new publisher is active, Frike Comics.
 Frike Comics has published Dylan Dog 5 and 6.
 Also re-proposed Dampyr with a new number 1.
 Up to today, the new Dampyr reached number 3, Dylan Dog reached number 6 (plus reprint of sold-out number 1).
 In 2018, Dampyr 4 and Dylan 7 are to come.
 Moreover, the cross over of the 2 heroes is in program already.